OpenSpace/OpenSpace-Docs/content/milky-way/stars/stars/index.md

 ## What is a star?

 Stars are, in a literal sense, light factories.
 Their light is a product of the nuclear processes that naturally occur in stars and define the lifespan of a star.
-Stars are born, live a stable life, then transform into a post-stellar remnant.
-They condense from clouds of hydrogen, exist in equilibrium throughout their life as a *{term}`main sequence`* star, and evolve into a post stellar object like a white dwarf, neutron star, or a black hole.
+Stars are born, live a stable life, then transform into a [stellar remnant](../../stellar-remnants/index).
+They condense from clouds of hydrogen, exist in equilibrium throughout their life as a *{term}`main sequence`* star, and evolve into a post stellar object like a [white dwarf](../../stellar-remnants/white-dwarfs/index), [neutron star](../../stellar-remnants/pulsars/index), or a black hole.

-How massive the star is to begin with determines its characteristics and longevity.
-Stars spend most of their time in a stable state, called the main sequence because of its placement on the [Hertzsprung–Russell diagram](https://en.wikipedia.org/wiki/Hertzsprung%E2%80%93Russell_diagram), where gravity is balanced by the radiation pressure within the star.
+How massive the star is at birth determines its characteristics and longevity.
+Stars spend most of their time in a stable state, called the main sequence because of its placement on the [Hertzsprung–Russell diagram](https://en.wikipedia.org/wiki/Hertzsprung%E2%80%93Russell_diagram).
+During this phase, gravity is balanced by the radiation pressure within the star---the star is in equilibrium.
 The Sun is on the main sequence, and will remain there for a few billion years.
-These various masses result in different types of stars---some are cooler, redder, and live a long time, while others are hotter, bluer, and cycle off the main sequence more quickly toward their ultimate fate.
+In general, the initial mass of the object results in different types of stars---some are cooler, redder, and live a long time, while others are hotter, bluer, and cycle off the main sequence more quickly toward their ultimate fate.

 ## History

 We've communed with the night sky since humans evolved.
 Stories passed down from antiquity remain in our lore of the night sky today, and the ancients catalogued the sky's objects.
-Hipparchus (c.
+[Hipparchus](https://en.wikipedia.org/wiki/Hipparchus) (c.
 190--c.120 BCE), the Greek astronomer, created the first catalog of the stars.
 However, our understanding of the distance to the stars is a relatively recent phenomenon.
-The first relatively accurate measurement of a star's distance was in 1838 by German astronomer-mathematician Friedrich Bessel (1784--1846), who measured the parallax to the star 61 Cygni.
+The first relatively accurate measurement of a star's distance was in 1838 by German astronomer-mathematician [Friedrich Bessel](https://en.wikipedia.org/wiki/Friedrich_Wilhelm_Bessel) (1784--1846), who measured the parallax to the star [61 Cygni](https://en.wikipedia.org/wiki/61_Cygni).

 Before 1997, we had good distances for about 3,800 stars via the [Gliese](https://en.wikipedia.org/wiki/Gliese_Catalogue_of_Nearby_Stars) catalog; however, in 1997 the results from ESA's [Hipparcos](https://en.wikipedia.org/wiki/Hipparcos) mission gave us far more accurate distances to roughly 120,000 stars, revolutionizing our understanding of the Milky Way.
 This was surpassed by the [Gaia](https://en.wikipedia.org/wiki/Gaia_(spacecraft)) mission, which provides highly accurate data for about two billion stars around the Sun.
 For reference, we can see roughly 9,000 stars in the night sky with our eye, and around 6,500 stars on any given night.

 ## Source Catalogs

-For this dataset, we base our data on the Hipparcos catalog.
+For this {menuselection}`Stars` data set, we base our data on the Hipparcos catalog.
 Hipparcos provides the colors we see with our eye, and the brightnesses we're accustomed to seeing.
 However, when we have Gaia data for the distance or velocity of the star, we use that information, which will be far more accurate than Hipparcos.
 We continue to rely on Hipparcos for most of the bright stars in the night sky because these are not yet in the Gaia catalog.

 :::{figure} stars_orion+taurus.png
 :align: left
 :alt: A starry sky looking toward the constellation Orion and Taurus.

 A view of the night sky toward Orion and Taurus.
 Orion, the hunter, is conspicuous in the northern and southern sky, with its distinctive three-star belt.
-The Hyades and Pleiades, two open star clusters in Taurus, are easily seen in the night sky.
+The Hyades and Pleiades, two [open star clusters](../../star-clusters/open-clusters/index) in Taurus, are easily seen in the night sky.
 :::